roguedarkjedi/dogcam/README.md

 * Use a different panoramic base servo, while the TowerPro is powerful enough, it is limited by a small turning angle.
 To switch servos would require a rework of the base model for space.
 * Make the tilt arm easier to install (likely by shortening the servo horn).
 It is very hard to modify and fit onto the existing space.
 * Make the control webpage less jank by actually bothering to write it correctly.
-* Shorten the clamps used to hold the phone, they are slightly too large.
+* Shorten the clamps used to hold the phone, they are slightly too large (originally designed to hold a thermal case, but that ended up not being necessary, and contributed negatively to torque, but now the clamps are too long).